The cliff swallow is a small, stocky songbird. It is about 5 inches (12.7 cm) in length and has a wingspan of 11-11.8 inches (27.9-30 cm).

 It avoids heavy forests, deserts, and high mountains.

 The cliff swallow builds a bowl-shaped nest with mud.
 It has a small tunnel on one side, and the inside is lined with grass.
 The nest is built on a vertical wall or cliff, usually under an overhang.
-Cliff swallows nest in colonies that range in size.
+Cliff swallows nest in colonies that can range in size.
 In the West, colonies have grown to 3,700 nests in a single spot.

 The female lays 1-6 creamy white, spotted eggs in the nest.
 Upon hatching, chicks are helpless and have no feathers.
 After leaving the nest, young cliff swallows gather in a large group.
 Even though they gather in large groups, cliff swallow parents can find their young by the sound of their voice.

-Ciff swallows breed in New Hampshire.
 They are a threatened species in the state.
 Their numbers have declined by over 90% since 1970, and the number of colonies has dropped by 75% since the 1980s.

 Threats to cliff swallows in the state include the impact of climate change, the effects of insecticides, and changes in food supply.